EchoShoot/Sheen/README.md

 <br> <b>without affecting the logging output speed</b> <p>

 ### How to get the best performance
-> Vivid was born for convenience, when you want the fastest, there is a way.
+> Sheen was born for convenience, when you want the fastest, there is a way.

 ```{.sourceCode .python}
 >>> from sheen import Str, Color